One of the most important question when running a business is: Which metrics should I track?

 How should I show sales deal stage funnel?

-You will be amazed to see how simply the metrics have been placed, the choice of visuals and the layout in this Power BI report developed by us using HubSpot CRM data.
+You will be amazed to see how the metrics have been placed with the right choice of visuals and the layout in this Power BI report developed by us using HubSpot CRM data.

 If you see the report here it is divided into several views: